 While Thrift Books does many things right, they do have a few weaknesses.
 For the most part, these will be deal breakers for customers with disagreeing needs, not necessarily for the average customer:

 - Types of books.
 Thrift Books is an obvious candidate for used books, but they may not be the best resource for other types of books.
 For instance, if you prefer reading brand-new books, you won’t find many of those here.
 Granted, their used books are sure to come in a variety of conditions, so it’s not like their books are in bad shape by any means.
 But plenty of customers prefer to be the first and law owner of a book, and Thrift Books doesn’t really cater to that customer base.
 In addition, you won’t find a huge collection of ebooks here.
 Ebooks are becoming increasingly popular for many reasons, so if you’re a customer who prefers them, you won’t have much of a need for Thrift Books and their library.

 - No selling back books.
 In addition, Thrift Books isn’t a place where you can sell back books.
 They salvage used books, yes, but they don’t buy back used books.
 Surely you’ve heard of book companies who regularly rent out or sell books and then buy them back for a portion of the selling price when the user is finished.
 Thrift Books doesn’t roll that way, so don’t count on them to make any money off of your used books.As you can see, what Thrift Books lacks is only a negative for certain consumers.
-In summary, you won’t have a need for their business if you value BBB accreditation (not just ratings), prefer new books or ebooks, or are looking to sell your books.
+In summary, you won’t have a need for their business if you prefer new books or ebooks, or are looking to sell your books.
 This company is an awesome resource for used books in almost any other format, but for these customers, the company just won’t deliver.